Semi-integral Brauer-Manin obstruction and quadric orbifold pairs: Introduction

-Theorem \ref{thm:main1} and Theorem~\ref{thm:main2} tell us that both families of orbifolds satisfy Campana Hasse principle and Campana weak approximation for any choice of weight.
-However, the Hasse principle for Darmon points of even weight for the orbifolds of Theorem \ref{thm:main2} may fail due to a Brauer--Manin obstruction, as we shall see later (Example~\ref{ex:quadrics-even}).
-Such failures imply that there are counterexamples to Darmon weak and strong approximation in this family, since each of these approximation properties together with non-empty adelic space would imply the Darmon Hasse principle.
+Theorems~\ref{thm:main1} and \ref{thm:main2} tell us that both families of orbifolds satisfy the Campana Hasse principle and Campana weak approximation for any choice of weight.
+However, the Hasse principle for Darmon points of even weight for the orbifolds of Theorem \ref{thm:main2} may fail due to a Brauer--Manin obstruction (see Example~\ref{ex:quadrics-even}).
+Such failures imply that there are counterexamples to Darmon weak and strong approximation in this family, since each property together with non-empty adelic space implies the Darmon Hasse principle.